Armine13/RoboticsProject/README.md

 ### Installation

-Download and make 'openni_launch' and 'openni_tracker' packages on the system of the robot, as these need direct access to the Kinect.
+Download and make """openni_launch"" and """openni_tracker""" packages on the system of the robot, as these need direct access to the Kinect.

 Make the 'isr_activity_recognition' on the workstation.